 Carrie McDowell (born on May 11, 1963 in Des Moines, Iowa) is a female pop\dance singer from the mid 80's.

-Carrie recorded a version of "Somewhere Over the Rainbow," sang on Jerry Lewis' MDA Telethon, and opened a show with Danny Thomas in Reno, Nevada.
+Carrie recorded a version of the song "Somewhere Over the Rainbow," sang on Jerry Lewis' MDA Telethon & opened a show with Danny Thomas in Reno, Nevada.
 She even performed with Liberace at the Hilton International Hotel in Las Vegas for three weeks.

 In 1987, Carrie released her self-titled debut album.
 It's unknown how or if the album ever charted.

 After her one and only album, Carrie left Motown Records and married guitarist Michael Hodge in 1989.
-In 1991, the couple settled in Nashville.
-They have a son named Gabriel.
+In 1991, the couple settled in Nashville, Tennessee and they have a son named Gabriel.

-Carrie returns to her hometown of Des Moines for club dates and to perform on the Variety Club Telethon, making 25 appearances with the charity.
-In 2004, Carrie was inducted into the Iowa Rock n' Roll Music Association Hall of Fame.
+Carrie and Michael also released a Christmas album called, "The Heart of Christmas."
+Carrie released a solo album called "Never Forget."
+She returned to her hometown of Des Moines for club dates and to perform on the Variety Club Telethon, making 25 appearances with the charity.
+In 2004, she was inducted into the Iowa Rock n' Roll Music Association Hall of Fame.

 To see the music video for "Uh, Uh, No No Casual Sex," go to: